 Oversee all aspects of worship oriented activities.
 Plan and direct chapel sessions.
 Mentor and equip members of the worship team.
 Be ready to take on other challenges such as tuck, sound setup.

 Oversee all aspects of film and video at the camp.
 Put together a professional week-end camp video and create other special projects for camp promotion and marketing.
 Must be creative, flexible, have a strong independent work ethic and must be willing to take on other challenges.

 This is a jack of all trades role that helps all teams in a supportive capacity.
-Oversee and create a fun tuck shop experience for campers throughout the summer, assist with registration and administrative details, prepare the memorable moments snacks, and support special theme days and events.
+Oversee and create a fun tuck shop experience for campers throughout the summer, assist with registration and administrative details, assist with kitchen communication, prepare the memorable moments snacks, and support special theme days and events.

 Applicants must be actively pursuing Christ in all aspects of their life, be hardworking, self-motivated, show initiative, and be able to take direction from those in leadership.
 The Nurse/First-Aider administers medications and first aid to staff, volunteers, and campers while overseeing all safety procedures.

 Maintenance Team (June 15 – Aug 26)

 Work in a team atmosphere behind the scenes to keep the camp running smoothly.
 Work duties include mowing, weed whipping, building projects, and other various tasks.
 The maintenance team also assists the program staff in practical setup.

 We hire a few summer staff positions with an earlier start date to help us in the early camp preparations to gear up for the summer.
 This includes work projects such as hanging rocks on the climbing wall, moving equipment around, general camp maintenance, setting up tipis, etc. It also includes running programming for our rental groups, as well as hosting, cleaning, and assisting in the kitchen.